Senior Housing

 independent living, but fewer needs than those typically in nursing

 care.
-Assisted living residents generally do not have
+Assisted living residents generally do not have needs that

 require 24/7 medical attention or supervision.